sbetageri/notes/sklearn/Imputer.md

 Fit is the method that is called to calculate the mean and mode.

 Transform populates the polluted dataset with the specified values.

+For String data, it appears that one needs to fill in the values oneself.
+A bit of python fu should do the trick